What is a Nesting Material Box?

 Step 8: Collect nesting materials from around your yard.
 Grass, twigs, rocks, leaves, lichen, and pine straw.
 Scrap crafting materials, such as small sections of twine, yarn, and ribbon work well, too.

-Step 9: Hang your nesting material box from a branch or, if no branches are accessible, you can simply place the Nesting Material Box in your yard.
+Step 9: Hang your nesting material box from a branch or, if no branches are accessible, you can simply place the box in your yard.

 Step 10: Enjoy watching the birds from your window and refill your nesting material box as needed!